basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 incurred if the request were assigned to a random Dynamo node by the load balancer.
 Writes will either be forwarded to a node in the key’s preference list or can be coordinated locally if Dynamo is using timestamps based versioning.

+>Many [client libraries](/riak/kv/2.1.4/developing/client-libraries/) provide built-in node request coordination.
+>
+>For example, using the Ruby driver, you could specify three nodes like this:
+>
+>     client = Riak::Client.new(nodes: [
+>       {host: '10.0.0.1'},
+>       {host: '10.0.0.2'},
+>       {host: '10.0.0.3'}
+>     ])
+>
+> Note that the Riak clients do not coordinate with Riak's preference list, but simply round-robin requests, letting the Riak cluster handle routing.

 An important advantage of the client-driven coordination approach is that a load balancer is no longer required to uniformly distribute client load.
 Fair load distribution is implicitly